alex3493/symfony-api/Readme.md

 **User actions for administrator (JWT):**

+- Admin can list users with sorting and search.
 - Admin can create user.
 - Admin can edit all user data, including email and password.
 - Admin can soft-delete user.